ArchiDAO/ArchiDAONFT/README.md

-# NFTS
+# ArchiDAO NFTS
-NFTs for Skills for Architecture -This is a social token for proofing skills on the ArchiDAO (archiDAO.io)
+NFTs for Skills for Architecture -This is a the membership token for proofing skills and experience on the ArchiDAO.
+ (archiDAO.io) It is also used as a governance token, proof of memebership in the organisation and a vehicle for the member to engage on-chain with the organisation.

 # Stakeholders

-- ArchiDAO Members
+- ArchiDAO Members (token holders - One member=one ArchiDAO NFT)
 - Validator
 - Project Owner
 - NFT user- Owner